Loading…

 Dead as Disco Early Access launches May 5, 2026.
 Brain Jar Games, Inc. is positioning this as a rhythm beat 'em up with a full narrative campaign, boss encounters, and a custom music import system that lets players fight to their own songs.

-No user reviews exist at launch.
 The developer estimates one year in Early Access before full release.
-The question isn't whether the game is finished — it isn't — but whether what's here is worth paying for before the rest arrives.
+The game launched at $24.99 and has since accumulated 9,000+ Steam reviews at Overwhelmingly Positive, a strong signal for a debut EA title.
+The question isn't whether the game is finished, it isn't, but whether what's here is worth paying for before the rest arrives.

 The narrative is explicitly incomplete.
 The developer listed "completion of the narrative campaign" and "the true end game" as planned additions alongside multiplayer co-op, new skills, and expanded accessibility.
 What you're buying is a working gameplay loop and a partial story.